stormchaserroleplaying/stormchaserRPG/Equipment/AdventuringGear/AdventuringGearDescriptions/index.md

 Using a crowbar grants advantage to Strength checks where the crowbar’s leverage can be applied.

 ## Druidic Focus
 A druidic focus might be a sprig of mistletoe or holly, a wand or scepter made of yew or another special wood, a staff drawn whole out of a living tree, or a totem object incorporating feathers, fur, bones, and teeth from sacred animals.
-A druid can use such an object as a spellcasting focus, as described in chapter 10.
+A druid can use such an object as a [spellcasting focus](http://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/CastingaSpell/Components/#material-m).

 ## Fishing Tackle
 This kit includes a wooden rod, silken line, corkwood bobbers, steel hooks, lead sinkers, velvet lures, and narrow netting.